exercism/docs/anatomy/tracks/concept-exercises.md

 ### File: exemplar implementation

-**Purpose:** Provide an idiomatic implementation that passes all the tests.
+**Purpose:** Provide the target implementation that a student should aim for.

 - This implementation is the target code that we want a student to aim for.
 - Mentors will be shown this code as the "target" when writing feedback